 Regtherm is not an independent weather model but rather takes the forecasts of numeric weather models (currently ICON-EU and ICON-D2) as input and extends them with thermal-specific parameters such as climb rates and cloud bases.
 These parameters are determined by addressing the following effects and methods:

-Over two decades, Regtherm has been continuously enhanced by atmospheric physicist and glider pilot Dr. Olivier Liechti in close collaboration with the Deutscher Wetterdienst (DWD).
+Over two decades, Regtherm has been continuously enhanced by atmospheric physicist and glider pilot Dr. Olivier Liechti in close collaboration with the german weather service (DWD).
 Thanks to the sophisticated and complex computations, Regtherm remains the reference of all thermal forecasts today.
 Regtherm is used by national weather services and paragliding leagues among others.

 More information about the weather model of XC Therm is available in our FAQ.